christiskatsouris/Network-Analysis-R/README.md

 ### Leverage centrality.

 Leverage centrality considers the degree of a node relative to its neighbours and is based on the principle that a node in a network is central if its immediate neighbours rely on that node for information\footnote{A node with negative leverage centrality is influenced by its neighbors, as the neighbors connect and interact with far more nodes.
-A node with positive leverage centrality, on the other hand, influences its neighbors since the neighbors tend to have far fewer connections (e.g., see \cite{vargas2017graph} }).
+A node with positive leverage centrality, on the other hand, influences its neighbors since the neighbors tend to have far fewer connections (see, Vargas (2017)).
 The leverage centrality is computed as

 $$LC_i =  \frac{1}{d_i} \sum_{i \in N_i } \frac{ d_i - d_j }{ d_i + d_j }.$$